ros2/ros2_documentation/source/Installation.rst

 Binary packages
 ---------------

+Binaries are only created for the Tier 1 operating systems listed in `REP-2000 <https://www.ros.org/reps/rep-2000.html#foxy-fitzroy-may-2020-may-2023>`__.
+If you are not running any of the following operating systems you may need to build from source or use a :doc:`container solution <How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers>` to run ROS 2 on your platform.

 We provide ROS 2 binary packages for the following platforms:

 * Ubuntu Linux - Focal Fossa (20.04)